 Locked in Ice: Augmenting Antartica children’s book 2018

-I have recently written and illustrated a non-fiction book about prehistoric Antarctica for my Master’s thesis.
+I wrote and illustrated a non-fiction book about prehistoric Antarctica for my master’s thesis.
 Rocks and fossils tell an ancient story of how plants and animals have evolved as climate and sea levels have changed over millions of years.
 The children’s book explored the use of augmented reality as an educational tool.
 Fossils were augmented and bought to life in the book with a range of multi-media, including film, animation and 3D models.

 Galapagos National Park: Discovering Darwin’s Islands eBook 2017

 From my travels around South America, I was fortunate enough to visit the Galápagos Islands.
 With my background as a biology teacher, I was inspired to write and illustrate an interactive eBook about the Galápagos with Charles Darwin as the protagonist.
 The Charles Darwin’s Research Centre continues to play a vital role in scientific research and conservation.
 The islands are a living laboratory, with the birds and beasts living in harmony.
 As Darwin had written in his journal:“Extreme tameness … is common to all the terrestrial species”.